Minister's Advisory Council: Membership

 Jocelyn Gosselin

-Jocelyn Gosselin is Métis person with ancestral ties to the Red River.
+Jocelyn Gosselin is a Métis person with ancestral ties to the Red River.
 Since finishing post-secondary school, Jocelyn has called the Alberta Oil Sands Region her home until recently returning to her roots in Northwestern Ontario.
 She has extensive knowledge and experience in the Canada-Alberta Oil Sands Monitoring Program, and Impact Assessment Consultation.
 She serves her Nation by offering her consultative services to support the communities’ initiatives, and is active on various multi-stakeholder committees as Métis representative appointed by her Nation.
 She holds a B.Sc. in Environmental Management from Royal Roads University, and a Diploma in Environmental Field and Laboratory from Niagara College.
-Jocelyn embraces the balance between traditional knowledge and modern science, and provides policy and technical advice to Indigenous and western governments.
+Jocelyn embraces the balance between traditional knowledge and modern science and provides policy and technical advice to Indigenous and western governments.
 Jocelyn practices traditional harvesting which strengthens her connection to community and the land.

 -